Rhododendron album: Diseases and research

 Tissue proliferation is another disorder Rhododendron album has encountered in nurseries.
 It was first found in the mid-1980s and is characterized by tumor like growths.
-These growths are usually towards the bottom of the stem, but can be above or below the soil line (Zimmerman, 1997).
+These growths are usually towards the bottom of the stem, but can be above or below the soil line.

 When first discovered, there was worry among nursery owners and growers.
 It is now thought that the disease is caused by Agrobacterium tumefaciens.
 Researchers have been working to isolate the bacteria, and also have asked for help from nurseries and growers in looking for links to possible causes.
-At least 15 states, along with Canada and the U.K. have reported cases of tissue proliferation (Zimmerman, 1997).
+At least 15 states, along with Canada and the U.K. have reported cases of tissue proliferation.